Welcome to this Four Corners Alliance Group Review

 Just like the product commissions, newsletter commissions use a 4X4 matrix to pay members.

-Affiliate recruitment (directly or indirectly) are used to fill the matrix positions.
+Affiliate recruitment (directly or indirectly) is used to fill the matrix positions.

 The level an affiliate is on the matrix will determine the commission an affiliate will get when they purchase a newsletter.